KosukeMizuno/esapy/README.md

     - You can set them as environment variables: ESA_PYTHON_TOKEN, ESA_PYTHON_TEAM.
     - Environment variables are prior to .esapyrc file.
-    - You can check your token using `esa-token`.
+    - You can check your token using `esa config`.